 In addition, the pricing of our PCs could be influenced by factors that are largely outside of our control, such as the actions of other market participants.
-For example, the level of the Federal Reserve's purchases and sales of agency mortgage-related securities, including the balance sheet normalization program announced in October 2017 to reduce the Federal Reserve's holding of mortgage-related securities, could affect the demand for, and values of, our PCs.
-Therefore, any strategies we employ to reduce the liquidity-related price differences may not reduce or eliminate these price differences over the long-term.
+For example, the level of the Federal Reserve's purchases and sales of agency mortgage-related securities to augment or reduce the Federal Reserve's holding of mortgage-related securities could affect the demand for, and values of, our PCs.